eduvpn/documentation/README.md

 **NOTE**: make sure SELinux is **enabled** and the filesystem correctly (re)labeled!
 Look [here](https://wiki.centos.org/HowTos/SELinux).

+Make sure the firewall running on your network equipment or VM platform allows access to the very least `tcp/80`, `tcp/443`, `udp/1194` and `tcp/1194`.

+On the host where you want to deploy:

     $ curl -L -O https://github.com/eduvpn/documentation/archive/master.tar.gz
     $ tar -xzf master.tar.gz
     $ cd documentation-master